SAEC-Labs/ImpedanceTube/WaveView/README.md

 ## Usage
 1. Plug in a microphone (or use the built‑in one).
-2.Launch the application.
+2. Launch the software, preferrably via terminal to see stdout and stderr.
+Click the Start/Stop button
-3. Speak, whistle, or make noise – the waveform and spectrum update live.
+3. Speak, whistle, or make noise – the waveform and FFT spectrum update live.
 4. Close the window or press Ctrl+C to exit.

 ## Authors & Credits